-

 Global Oversight and Resources

-OAI issues, on an annual basis, a consolidated report of OAI audits of UNDP-managed projects financed by the Global Fund.
+OAI issues, on an annual basis, a consolidated Principal Recipient audit report of OAI audits of UNDP-managed projects financed by the Global Fund.
 As part of a robust risk management approach, COs should review the consolidated report to identify recurring issues and OAI’s recommendations to address them.
 As with all UNDP audit reports, the consolidated report is made available on UNDP’s audit public disclosure website within 30 calendar days after it is internally issued to UNDP management.